SAFE-Stack/docs/docs/intro.md

 * Create client / server applications entirely in F#
 * Re-use development skills on client and server
-* Rapidly create rich client-side web applications with no Javascript knowledge
+* Rapidly create rich client-side web applications with no JavaScript knowledge
 * Runs on the latest .NET (and tested daily by Microsoft)
 * Rapid development cycle with support for [hot module replacement](feature-hmr.md)
-* Interact with native Javascript libraries whenever needed
+* Interact with native JavaScript libraries whenever needed
 * Create client-side applications purely in F#, with full type checking for safety
 * Seamlessly share code between client and server